Ultrametric analogues of Ulam stability of groups: Virtually pro- stability

 \begin{enumerate} \item Fundamental groups of connected graphs of groups, with $\pi$-free vertex groups. \item Fundamental groups of finite, connected graphs of groups, with uniformly $\G$-stable vertex groups and $\pi$-free edge groups. \end{enumerate} \end{corollary}

-The next corollary relies on Dunwoody's characterization of groups of cohomological dimension (denoted $\cd$) at most $1$ \cite{cd1}:
+The next corollary relies on Dunwoody's characterisation of groups of cohomological dimension (denoted $\cd$) at most $1$ \cite{cd1}:

 \begin{corollary} Let $\G$ be a virtually pro-$\pi$ family.
 If $\cd_{\mathbb{F}_p}(\Gamma) \leq 1$ for all $p \in \pi$, then $\Gamma$ is uniformly $\G$-stable, with an optimal estimate.
-In particular, finitely generated virtually free groups without elements of order $p$, for any $p \in \pi$, are uniformly $\G$-stable, with an optimal estimate. \end{corollary}
+In particular, finitely generated virtually free groups without elements of order $p$, for any $p \in \pi$, are uniformly (and thus pointwise) $\G$-stable, with an optimal estimate. \end{corollary}

 \begin{proof} By \cite{cd1}, a group has $\Fp$-cohomological dimension at most $1$ if and only if it is the fundamental group of a connected graph of groups whose vertex groups are finite and $p$-free.
 Even if the underlying graph is infinite, the estimate for uniform $\G$-stability of each vertex group is optimal by Lemma \ref{lem:pifree}, and so we can apply Proposition \ref{prop:pifree_gog1}.
-The statement about virtually free groups is the finitely generated case of \cite{cd1}, but it also follows more directly from Stallings's Theorem on groups with infinitely many ends, without going through cohomological dimension (see \cite{Stallings1} for the torsion-free case and \cite[5.A.9]{Stallings2} for the general case). \end{proof}
+The statement about virtually free groups is the finitely generated case of \cite{cd1}, but it also follows more directly from Stallings's Theorem on groups with infinitely many ends, without going through cohomological dimension (see \cite{Stallings1} for the torsion-free case and \cite[5.A.9]{Stallings2} for the general case).
+Since finitely generated virtually free groups are finitely presented, pointwise stability also follows from Theorem \ref{thm:pw_un}. \end{proof}

-Recall from Example \ref{ex:wr_ust} that if $G$ is perfect, then $G \wr \mathbb{Z}$ is uniformly $\G$-stable for every profinite family $\G$.
+Recall from Example \ref{ex:wr_ust} that if $\Gamma$ is perfect, then $\Gamma \wr \mathbb{Z}$ is uniformly $\G$-stable for every profinite family $\G$.
 The following corollary of Proposition \ref{prop:pifree_gog2} strengthens this:

 \begin{corollary} Let $\G$ be a virtually pro-$\pi$ family.
-If $G$ does not surject onto $\Fp$, for any $p \in \pi$, then $G \wr \mathbb{Z}$ is uniformly $\G$-stable, with an optimal estimate. \end{corollary}
+If $\Gamma$ does not surject onto $\mathbb{Z}/p\mathbb{Z}$, for any $p \in \pi$, then $\Gamma \wr \mathbb{Z}$ is uniformly $\G$-stable, with an optimal estimate. \end{corollary}